General Translation

 export default async function translateWithVariables() {

-return await tx("The price is {price}", {
+return await tx("The cost is {price}", {

-variables: { price: 29.99 },
+variables: { price : 29.99 },

-variableOptions: { price: { style: 'currency', currency: 'MXN' } }
+variableOptions: { price : { style: 'currency', currency: 'MXN' } }

 });